OpenGL

 itself, it is done "magically" by the framework - the framework determines when to call the

-`GlTextureCallback` and does so behind the back of the user.
-There is **no code** that the user
+and does so behind the back of the user.
+There is no code that the user

-has to be stack-allocated, it can't be stored in a `Vec` or similar (because then, azul can't
+has to be stack-allocated, it can't be stored in a Vec

 reason about the lifetime of the component, to make sure it's not dereferencing a dangling pointer).

-## What is `StackCheckedPointer::new(self)` ?
+What is StackCheckedPointer::new(self)

 at which point the callback has full control over the entire data model.
 Usually this is only